Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 Several repositories have used this dataset in some interesting ways.
 This dataset has a TensorFlowLite version that utilizes a camera, and the setup procedures are available [here](https://github.com/vkdnjznd/raspberry-mnist). </br>

+### Speech command Dataset
+A collection of short audio clips, each containing a spoken command.
+The dataset is often used for speech recognition tasks, where the goal is to identify the spoken command from the audio clip.
+The dataset contains of different spoken command such as "yes", "no", "up", "down" and "stop". </br>

+This dataset can be downloaded from [here](https://arxiv.org/abs/1804.03209). </br>

+There is a source code for this dataest using TensorFlow for classification and data processing [here](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/datasets/speech_commands). </br>

 ___
 ## How to guides
 We provide documentations on common "How to" questions.
 You refer to one of the following docs for more information: